 We then figure out what the bits are for each character in each string.
 These bits are actually strings, and so what we need to do is convert each string of bits into an array of numbers.
-We simply cast the string to double and subtract by 48, which is the ASCII code for 0 .
+We simply cast the string to double and subtract by 48, which is the ASCII code for0.
 By convertingto, you'll either get 48 or 49, which is why we need to subtract with 48.

-As such, each pair of bits is converted into an array of bits.
-We then take each 1x2 of bits between A and Bbitxor use to xor the bits.
-The outputs at this point are still 1 x 2 after t his, we concatenate all of thecharacters together to make the final string for the output.
-Make sure you save the above in a function called.
-Once we have this, we now simply have to use one call that will XOR each four element string in your cell array andwe then output our final matrix.
-We will use to do that, and the input into will be a matrix that is column major defined.
-We do this as MATLA B can access elements Ina 2D arrayUsing a single value.
-Thi s value is the column major index of the element in the matri x.
+As such, each pair of bits is converted into a

+array of bits.
+We then take each 1x2 of bits between A and Bitxor use to xor the bits.
+The outputs at this point are still $1 \ge 2$ after t his, we concatenate all of the characters together to make the final string for the output.
+Make sure you save the above in a function Called.
+Once we have this, we now simply have to use one call that will XOR each four element stringin your cellarray and wethenoutput our final matrix.
+We will use to do that, and the input into willbe a matrix that is columnmajor defined.We do this as MATLABcan access elements in a 2D arrayusing a single value.
+This value is the column maj orindex of the element in thematrix.

 We define a Vector that goes from 1 to 25, then use to get this into the right 2D form.

-The reason why we need to do this is because we want to make sure that the output matrix in your example) is structured in the same way.
+The reason why we need to do this is because we want to ma ke sure that the output matrix(Which is in your example) is structured in the same way.
 As such: